vaibhavnathj-amsbio/AMS-Intranet/AMSBIOintranet/README.md

 _requirements.txt_ contains all the essential libraries required in order to run the intranet.

+## FedExSelenium.py

+Python script for automatically downloading the FedEx shipment records for both UK and USA accounts.

 ## Deployment on IIS

 1. Install Python(ver=3.7.5) for all users on Windows